L&S Guidelines for Program Review

 - Profile data visualizations are maintained by Academic Planning and Institutional Research, available at http://apir.wisc.edu/students.htm.
 These include degree and enrollment trends, time to degree by calendar years, enrolled terms and credits, etc.

 - From 2008 - May 2016, Academic Planning and Institutional Research fielded a survey of post-graduation plans; those data are available (https://apir.wisc.edu/pgp.htm) for use in program review reports.
-In Fall 2016, APIR piloted a new "First Destination Survey"; results of that survey will be available on the APIR site.
+In Fall 2016, APIR piloted a new "First Destination Survey" (https://apir.wisc.edu/students/first-destination-survey/), which may also be useful in program review.

 - Degree Audit data: Academic Information Management uses DARS to generate reports on the number and rate of exceptions to requirements, major declaration and major combining, etc. Contact Associate Dean Klein or Assistant Dean Mike Pflieger for more information.